Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/acs-host-7to8.md

 ## Migrating procedure

 See the [self hosting sample](/samples/azure/self-host/) for details.
 For multi-hosting it is recommended to apply self-hosting with multiple endpoints similar to the [multi hosting sample](/samples/hosting/multi-hosting).

 If process isolation is required between the endpoints it is advised to stay with the latest version of the cloud host.
 Process isolation will be addressed in the upgrade guides when the host is fully deprecated.

 ### Configuration

 Self hosting gives access to the same configuration options.
 See below for migration of host specific configuration APIs.

 #### Custom endpoint configuration

-Configuration code in `IConfigureThisEndpoint.Customize` can be transfered as-is to the configuration of the self-hosted endpoint.
+Configuration code in `IConfigureThisEndpoint.Customize` can be transferred as-is to the configuration of the self-hosted endpoint.

 #### Roles

 The `AsA_Worker` role didn't change any configuration and can safely be ignored.

 #### Endpoint name